Baby christians and killing.....

 melancholy_banana: about 7 years

-lil_lioness913: i have been a christian for a short time and am
+lil_lioness913: i have been a christian for a short time and am still

-learning and i don't think i can do justice to your questions
+learning and i don't think i can do justice to your questions which are

 important ones..